 For accounts with balances below $1,200, a monthly charge of $1 is applied.

-In addition to management fees, most robo-advisors, human advisors, and investment apps that manage your money also pass on expense ratio charges to you.
+Robo-advisors and investment apps like Round also pass on expense ratio charges to clients.

 |Weekly Contribution||Round||Other Investment Apps||Savings Account*|